PnS2018/pns2018.github.com/session_03.md

 $$\tanh$$ is the scaled and shifted version of the Sigmoid function ($$\tanh(x)=2\sigma(2x)-1$$).
 This function squashes the function input to the range $$(-1, 1)$$.
 Compared to the Sigmoid function, the $$\tanh$$ function is zero-centered although it still has the saturation problem.
 In practice, the $$tanh$$ function is always preferred to the Sigmoid function.

-ReLU becomes very popular in the last few years after the seminal work _ImageNet Classification with Deep Convolutional Neural Networks_ by Alex Krizhevsky, et al. is published in 2014.
+ReLU becomes very popular in the last few years after the seminal work _ImageNet Classification with Deep Convolutional Neural Networks_ by Alex Krizhevsky, et al. was published in 2014.
 The function greatly accelerates the training compared to the Sigmoid or $$\tanh$$ functions.
 Additionally, ReLU is very cheap to compute.
 The ReLU function has its own problems as well.
 For example, a neuron may not be activated by any inputs (e.g., always outputs zero) from the entire dataset if the neuron experienced a large gradient flow.
 And because the ReLU is an open-ended function, the training may suffer from instability if the network has too many layers.

 __Remarks__: Although ReLU function is the most-common choice of the activation function, Sigmoid or $$\tanh$$ function have their own market of use.
 In particular, they are preferable in Recurrent Neural Networks (RNNs) where the neuron receives feedback signals.

 A group of artificial neurons can be organized into a layer.
-A layer is the building block and ANNs.
+A layer is the building block of ANNs.
 Interactions between and within layers shape the dynamics of the neural networks.

 ## Multi-layer Perceptron